groupdocs-viewer/Groupdocs-Viewer-Reference-Tutorials/content/english/net/rendering-documents-pdf/_index.md

 ## Adjust JPG Image Quality in Rendered PDF

 Want to optimize the quality of JPG images in your rendered PDF documents?
 Our tutorial has you covered.
 With GroupDocs.Viewer for .NET, you can easily adjust the JPG image quality to achieve the perfect balance between file size and visual fidelity.
-Enhance your document viewing experience by fine-tuning image settings to suit your preferences.
+Enhance your document viewing experience by fine-tuning image settings to suit your ptutorialss.

 [Explore how to adjust JPG image quality in rendered PDF](./adjust-jpg-quality-pdf/)